SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_queue_template.md

 A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.

 This has been available since SEMP API version 2.14.

+The import identifier for this resource is `{msgVpnName}/{queueTemplateName}`, where {&lt;attribute&gt;} represents the value of the attribute and it must be URL-encoded.